CloudsDocker/cloudsdocker.github.io/_posts/2023/02/2023-02-18-what-is-default-logic-in-python-try-except-else.md

 > Keep an eye on the fruits of your labor.

-# what is shape function in python pandas
+# What is default logic in python try except else
 in python, In the try-except-else block, when will the else part be executed?

 In Python, the try-except-else block is used to handle exceptions that might occur in the try block of code.
 The basic syntax of the try-except-else block is as follows: